vinaymaryala/agentic-ai-request-processor/README.md

 ## Future Enhancements

-- PostgreSQL integration
+- Replace SQLite with PostgreSQL for production deployments.
-- FastAPI backend
-- LangGraph-based multi-agent orchestration
-- Human-in-the-loop approvals
+- Introduce LangGraph or Similar framework for advanced multi-agent orchestration.
-- Authentication and RBAC
+- Add authentication and role-based access control.
-- Cloud deployment
-- Email/Slack notifications
+- Integrate email/Slack notifications for workflow updates.
-- Monitoring and observability
+- Deploy as a scalable cloud service using FastAPI.

 ---